SimonLab/cv-2/README.md

 | [ronanmccabe.me]                     | [GitHub](https://github.com/wallcrawler/home)                 |
 |--------------------------------------|------------------------------------|
 My personal website with some JavaScript web apps.
-Key technologies used are client-side JavaScript, jQuery, CSS, error handling and high test coverage.
+Key technologies used are client-side JavaScript, jQuery, CSS, error handling, high test coverage and cookie-based analytics.
+There is also an analytics page built in Angular.js that displays all visitor statistics.

 | [Canary]                             | [GitHub](https://github.com/jmnr/canary)                      |
 |--------------------------------------|------------------------------------|